novateams/nova.core/nova/core/roles/template_os_configuration/README.md

 # template_os_configuration

 This is a role to pre-configure a VM template.
-It is reccomeneded that you have your VM templates in separate project or separately in your project's inventory so you use this role to configure them for use with the rest of the roles in this collection.
+It is recommended that you have your VM templates in separate project or separately in your project's inventory so you use this role to configure them for use with the rest of the roles in this collection.

 ## Requirements